-Brain cells talk to each other by producing tiny electrical signals, called impulses.
+Brain cells communicate with each other by producing tiny electrical signals, called impulses.

-You will be asked to lie on your back on a bed or in a reclining chair.
+- You lie on your back on a bed or in a reclining chair.

-You will need to lie still during the test with your eyes closed because movement can change the results.
-But, you may be asked to do certain things during the test, such as breathe fast and deeply for several minutes or look at a bright flashing light.
+- You need to lie still during the test with your eyes closed.
+This is because movement can change the results.
+You may be asked to do certain things during the test, such as breathe fast and deeply for several minutes or look at a bright flashing light.

 Avoid all food and drinks containing caffeine for 8 hours before the test.

-Sometimes you may need to sleep during the test, so you may be asked to reduce your sleep time the night before.
+You may need to sleep during the test.
+If so, you may be asked to reduce your sleep time the night before.
 If you are asked to sleep as little as possible before the test, do not eat or drink any caffeine, energy drinks, or other products that help you stay awake.

 EEG is also used to:

 An EEG may be done to show that the brain has no activity, in the case of someone who is in a deep coma.
-It can be helpful when trying to decide if someone is brain dead.
+It can be helpful when trying to decide if a person is brain dead.